 Contact Name: Jody Millerrecorder96@gmail.comwww.mountaincollegium.org/bloom

-Back on, in 2021, and now under the leadership of Mountain Collegium!
+Alas, cancelled in 2021, but returning on Labor Day weekend in 2022.
+Now under the leadership of Mountain Collegium!

 This weekend retreat near the Pennsylvania Poconos brings together early musicians who sing or play recorder or viol (and other instruments, too!) each year.
 With a warm and inviting atmosphere, this workshop offers a good bit of time for impromptu playing sessions to complement the top-notch instruction.